 At a minimum, a package bundles together code (such as functions, classes, variables, or scripts) so that it can be easily reused across different projects.
 However, packages are typically also supported by extra content such as documentation and tests, which become exponentially more important if you wish to share your package with others.

-As of July 2021, there are over 300,000 packages available on the Python Package Index (PyPI), the official online software repository for Python.
+As of January 2022, there are over 350,000 packages available on the Python Package Index (PyPI), the official online software repository for Python.
 Packages are a key reason why Python is such a powerful and widely used programming language.
 The chances are that someone has already solved a problem that you’re working on, and you can benefit from their work by downloading and installing their package.
-Put simply, packages are how you make it as easy as possible to use, maintain, share and collaborate on Python code with others; whether they be your friends, work colleagues, the world, or your future self!
+Put simply, packages are how you make it as easy as possible to use, maintain, share, and collaborate on Python code with others, whether they be your friends, work colleagues, the world, or your future self!

 1.1.
 Why you should create packages¶